alan-turing-institute/rse-course/docs/index.md

 ## Exercises

-Examples and exercises for this course will be provided in Python.
-Python will be introduced during this course, but we will assume you can already program.
+Examples and exercises for this course will be provided in `Python`.
+We will assume you have prior experience with at least one programming language but `Python` syntax and usage will be introduced during this course.
-That means that you may find supplementary Python content useful.
+However, this course is **not** intended to teach `Python` and you may find supplementary content useful.

 ## Evaluation